bkfleet1/regex/Develop/gist-template.md

 # Regex Tutorial & Cheatsheet

-Introductory paragraph (replace this with your text)

-## Summary
 Regular expressions (regex) are patterns used to match character combinations in strings (numbers, letters, and special characters).
 In JavaScript, regular expressions are also objects and used in search alorithms, find-replace functions, and data validation.
 Moreover, regex are used with **exec()** and **test()** methods of RegExp, and with the **match()**, **matchAll()**, **replace()**, **replaceAll()**, **search()**, and **split(**) methods of String.

-For example, the following regex patterb defines the valid characters for each segment of an email address (i.e., account, domain, and domain extension), as well as the min & max length of the domain extension (ie., min=2, max=6).
+The following regex pattern, for example, defines the pattern of a valid email address by its segments (i.e., account, domain, and domain extension), as well as the min & max length of the domain extension (ie., min=2, max=6).

 > > > **/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/**

 A practical use of this regex definiton would be in the validation of user input in an application or an API endpoint prior to writing to a database.

 The content of a regular expression is entirely up to the developer, however, there are certain components that are needed for them to function properly.
 The following tutorial takes a deeper dive into the structure and syntax of regular expressions, and includes example code for reference.

+## Summary
+As noted in the introduction, a regex is basically a the definition of a pattern, which used in search alorithms, find-replace functions, and data validation.
+The content of this gist provides a reference guide for the development of regex patterns, providing definitions, syntax lists, examples, and sample code for the various regex components.

 ## Table of Contents
 - [Anchors](#anchors)